kevintandean/battlePyClient/README.md

 $ cd battlePyClient
 $ touch YourPlayer.py
 ```
-Inside YourPlayer.py must be a class inheriting from Player and must implement placeShip() and fireShot() methods.
+Inside YourPlayer.py must be a class inheriting from Player and must implement placeShips() and fireShot() methods.
 Look at RandomPlayer.py for reference.

 Inside battlePyClient directory:
 ```